benwaddell/phoenix/README.md

-# phoenix
+# Phoenix

-phoenix is a fun "proof of concept" side project designed to automatically trigger EC2 instances for Ethereum mining.
-Instances will automatially spin up or down in response to current Ethereum mining profitability.
+Phoenix is a fun "proof of concept" side project designed to automatically trigger EC2 instances for Ethereum mining.
+Instances will automatically spin up or down in response to current Ethereum mining profitability.
+The project is named after "PhoenixMiner" which is the mining software used.
 This repo contains a CloudFormation YAML file for building the infrastructure in AWS.

 ## What was the goal of this project?